Sternum raises $6.5M Series A on its IoT security bet – TechCrunch

-If we have learned anything from the mass production of cheap internet-connected devices is that security was an afterthought.
+If we have learned anything from the mass production of cheap internet-connected devices it is that security was an afterthought.
 Default passwords are the norm and security flaws aren’t patched, leaving entire fleets of smart devices vulnerable to attack.

 But one Israeli security startup is taking a different approach to protect vulnerable Internet of Things devices.

 Sternum, headquartered in Tel Aviv, provides an embedded integrity verification technology, known as EIV, which verifies that the app hasn’t been maliciously altered in some way.
 Its technology detects code vulnerabilities to prevent attacks before they are exploited.
-Its advanced detection system, or ADS, brings real-time threat detection, allowing companies to respond to attacks in real-time.
+Its advanced detection system, or ADS, brings real-time threat detection, allowing companies to respond to attacks in real time.

 It’s a novel idea for when there is no other way to secure a vulnerable device.